Giles Tremlett: Biography

 He graduated in Human Sciences at the University of Oxford in 1984 and has also studied at the Universities of Barcelona and Lisbon.

-He had his first taste of Spanish life when he lived in Barcelona for two years in the mid-1980s.
-After a period in Lisbon and then in London he returned to Spain in the mid-1990s.
+He lived in Barcelona for two years in the mid-1980s.
+After a period in London he returned to Spain in the mid-1990s.
 He was The Guardians correspondent for Spain, Portugal and the Maghreb for a dozen years.
-He was also Madrid correspondent for The Economist for a decade until 2016.
+He was Madrid correspondent for The Economist for a decade until 2016.
 In 2012 he was voted Correspondent of the Year by the Madrid International Press Club.
 He has been a regular current affairs commentator for Spanish broadcasters, including state-owned TVE television, La Sexta and the country's biggest radio station, Cadena SER, as well as contributing to newspapers like El País or El Mundo.
 He was co-founder and curator of the Docubeats documentary project at The Guardian and El País.

 He has been a guest lecturer on journalism or contemporary Spanish history and participant in seminars at numerous universities, including Oxford, MIT and Stanford.

-Personal

-Tremlett is a twin.
-He moved around the world from an early age, following his father Colonel Edward Tremlett to postings in South Africa, Tanzania, Kenya, Turkey and Germany.